MarsicoFL/mispitools/README.md

     ## M-T1 0.0225 0.015 0.01875 0.01125 0.0075
     ## M-T0 0.1275 0.085 0.10625 0.06375 0.0425

-The obtained matrix represent the probabilities of the phenotypes in the reference population.
-F-T1 represent a female thats age matches with the age of the missing.
-F-T0 is a female with a mismatch in age with the missing.
-M correspond to males, and the number (columns) represent hair colors.
-Note that in the followin case, the parameters remains the same, but changin the MP range change the population probabilities.
+The obtained matrix represents the probabilities of the phenotypes in the reference population.
+F-T1 represents a female whose age matches with the age of the missing person.
+F-T0 represents a female with a mismatch in age with the missing person.
+M corresponds to males, and the numbers (columns) represent different hair colors.
+It is important to note that in the following case, the parameters remain the same, but changing the MP (missing person) range will alter the population probabilities.

 ``` r
 CPT_POP(